woctezuma/DiscordScraper/README.md

 - Rename `config.json.example` to `config.json` and edit the required settings.
 > [!Note]
-> Input `channel_id` if you wish to scrape members from a particular channel; else leave 0
+> Input `channel_id` if you wish to scrape members from a particular channel.
+Otherwise, leave it to `0`.

 ## Usage